-- Present their work in the main conference
+- Present their work at the main conference

 - Discuss their contributions with leading researchers and practitioners

-- Access the full conference and benefit from different opportunities for networking
+- Access the full conference and benefit from our opportunities for networking

 - All publications will be published in the back matter of proceedings, and selected ones will be invited to provide an extended version of 4 pages that will be published in the satellite proceedings.